What Is the 5-Year Rule for Selling a House? There Are Actually Two

 Beating the 5-year rule: Get experts involved

-“One of the things that homeowners need to think about is what your strategy will be on how you’re going to get to the next house,” Studebaker says.
 “Some people are upsizing, some people are relocating, some people are downsizing.
-They really need to get with a professional and put together a plan, because with inventory as low as it is, you need to have a strategy on how you’re going to make that next move.”
+They really need to get with a professional [to] put together a plan […] a strategy on how you’re going to make that next move.”

 Consulting your CPA or tax professional is crucial when considering selling your home within five years of purchase.
 A tax professional familiar with your financial circumstances can provide invaluable insights into whether selling would be advantageous or lead to additional expenses.

-It’s important to think about how long you want to live in a house before you make a purchase, because there are many benefits to following the five-year rule.
+It’s important to think about how long you want to live in a house before you make a purchase because there are many benefits to following the five-year rule.
 Losing money on a home purchase is never the goal, so make sure it’s the right choice before signing on the dotted line.

 Find a Top Agent to Sell Your Home for More